 Springtails are a type of arthropod.
 They are very tiny, only reaching about the size of a pinhead.

-Eastern subterranean termites are a destructive wood-destroying insect commonly found in Nashville, throughout Middle Tennessee and most of the U.S.
+Eastern subterranean termites are destructive wood-destroying insects commonly found in Nashville, throughout Middle Tennessee, and most of the U.S.

 Ticks are an external parasite that feed on the blood of mammals.
 There are up to 15 species of ticks that live in Tennessee.

 Wolf spiders are found throughout the United States and are generally dark brown in color with pale, cream, or even yellow stripes or markings.

 Yellow jackets are social insects that live and work together, gathering food for the colony.
 Their colonies can become very large, sometimes having more than 4,000 workers associated with a single colony.

 Zipper spiders are also known as “yellow garden spiders”.
 These spiders can be quite large, with the females growing up to 30mm in length.
 The males are much smaller though, only growing to be about 8mm.